Ofarouq310/Conference_page/README.md

 ## Acknowledgments

+- Huge praise for the author who is responsible for this unique design [Cindy Shin](https://www.behance.net/adagio07).
 - All thankfulness to Microverse for equipping me with such skills to utilize in real-world projects and applications.

 ## License